hiperfifo/Folder2Form/README.md

 # Folder2Form
-Folder2Form - Create a Google Form with pics and valorations from a Google Drive Folder with images Usufull for photo contest for education or anyother use
+Folder2Form - Create a Google Form with pics and valorations from a Google Drive Folder with images Usefull for photo contest for education or anyother use

  Create a Google Form with pictures to valorate from a ID folder from Google Drive.